Eversmile12/X402-audio-to-audio/README.md

 ## Why This Matters

 The entire payment negotiation (request → authorization → response) happens **without any network connection** between buyer and seller.
-The buyer's device never touches the internet — it just listens, signs locally, and broadcasts back through air.
+The buyer's device never touches the internet, it just listens, signs locally, and broadcasts back through air.

 Only the seller needs connectivity, and only for the final settlement step.
 This separation means: